Rohith-JN/Friday/README.md

 ## Trying out the project

-1. To open apps using Friday you need to first create a file called paths.py and then add apps name and their paths
+1. To open apps using Friday you need to first create a file called paths.py and then add the app's name and their paths

 ```
 studio = ("android-studio", "android studio", "Android studio")